Child Psychiatrist: Educational Requirements

 The U.S. Bureau of Labor Statistics (BLS) noted that jobs for physicians and surgeons, including child psychiatrists, were projected to increase 18% from 2012-2022.
 The continued growth of the healthcare industry is the primary reason for this rise in employment.
 In May 2013, the BLS reported that overall, psychiatrists earned an average annual salary of $182,660.

 Child psychiatry requires significant formal education.
 Learn about the education, job duties and certification to see if this...

 Psychologists and psychiatrists work with people suffering from grief, trauma or mental disorders.
 Both professions, though...

-While there are no online programs in child psychiatry, due to the clinical components, there are online master's degree...
+Due to clinical components, there are no online programs in child psychiatry, but there are online master's degree programs in...